South Dakota Cultural Heritage Center: South Dakota State Archives

-The South Dakota State Archives contains over 12,000 cubic feet of records that document South Dakota’s history and heritage.
+The South Dakota State Archives contains over 17,000 cubic feet of records that document South Dakota’s history and heritage.
 The South Dakota State Archives has been digitizing the state's primary sources since 2012 as the South Dakota Digital Archives, which has photos maps, manuscripts and more.
 For more information on the South Dakota State Archives; including online resources for genealogists, researchers, teachers, and students; visit online at South Dakota State Historical Society.

-The South Dakota State Archives is open to the public for research Monday through Friday and the 1st Saturday of the month.
+The South Dakota State Archives is open to the public for research Monday through Friday.
 For information on hours and fees visit the South Dakota Cultural Heritage Center online at South Dakota State Historical Society.